 The best thing you can do for tennis elbow is to rest.
 Don’t push through the pain; it could worsen your condition and cause more damage to your already injured body.
 Give your muscles a break and allow adequate time for your body to heal.

 Inflammation and the resulting scar tissue can also cause your muscles to be pulled out of alignment, which can make your pain worse.
 Your chiropractor can help – chiropractic adjustments can help relax your joints, minimize pain, and restore proper function.
 The treatment restores our body’s proper function, which allows our body to heal naturally.

 Take notice even when you begin to feel the slightest pain.
 Don’t wait until it develops into a major one.
-Contact Ideal Spine Health today at 208-939-2502 and schedule your free consultation and exam.
+Contact Ideal Spine Health Center today at 208-939-2502 and schedule your free consultation and exam.